-The cancellation applicant must have been a permanent resident for 5 years (8 USC §1229b(a)(1)) and must have resided in the United States continuously for 7 years after having been admitted in any status (e.g., as a permanent resident, tourist, or student) (8 USC §1229b(a)(2)).
-A parent's permanent resident status is imputed to the unemancipated minor children residing with that parent for purposes of eligibility for the 5 years' residency status.
-Mercado-Zazueta v Holder (9th Cir 2009) 580 F3d 1102.
+The cancellation applicant must have been a permanent resident for 5 years (8 USC \$1229b(a)(1)) and must have resided in the United States continuously for 7 years after having been admitted in any status (e.g., as a permanent resident, tourist, or student) (8 USC \$1229b(a)(2)).
+A parent's permanent resident status is not imputed to the unemancipated minor children residing with that parent for purposes of eligibility for the 5 years' residency status.
+Holder v Martinez Gutierrez (2012) US , 132 S Ct 2011.